 The next step is to reduce this amount if you do not have the same number of full-time equivalent employees you had prior to the COVID-19 pandemic, or if you have reduced any of your employees' pay by more than 25 percent.
 You calculate the actual amount you need to subtract for these salary/hourly wage reductions on line 3 of Schedule A (using the Worksheet) and reduce your eligible loan forgiveness by that amount.

-The final step is to make sure your payroll costs comprise at least 75 percent of your loan forgiveness amount.
-The other 25 percent can be for mortgage interest debt, rent, and utilities but these nonpayroll costs cannot exceed 25 percent of the total loan forgiveness amount.
+The final step is to make sure your payroll costs comprise at least 60 percent of your loan forgiveness amount.
+The other 40 percent can be for mortgage interest debt, rent, and utilities but these nonpayroll costs cannot exceed 40 percent of the total loan forgiveness amount.
+Under the original PPP rules, payroll costs had to be at least 75% of your loan forgiveness amount but this was reduced to 60% to give businesses more flexibility on how to spend their loan proceeds.